anupanandsingh/anupanandsingh.github.io/_pages/research.md

 <h4>Lagrangian multiforms, integrability, and quantisation</h4>

-Much of my current work is rooted in the $$r$$-matrix approach to integrability and the theory of Lagrangian multiforms.
+Much of my current work is rooted in the $$r$$-matrix approach to integrable systems and the theory of Lagrangian multiforms.
+The classical $$r$$-matrix -- introduced by E. K. Sklyanin in the 1970s -- is an intriguing object that has added new perspectives from algebra and geometry to the theory of integrability.

 Despite its usefulness and elegance as a mathematical framework to describe our physical universe, the Lagrangian formalism has traditionally found little utility in the theory of integrable systems.
-Much of my current work is rooted in this approach. a relatively new framework that captures integrability purely from a variational perspective.
-Lagrangian multiform mark a departure from the traditional point of view on integrability based on the Hamiltonian formalism.

 We believe to have taken a good <b><a href="https://arxiv.org/abs/2307.07339" target="_self">first step</a></b> in this direction: using the theory of Lie dialgebras as a guiding principle, we have been able to develop a framework that can be used to construct Lagrangian multiforms of finite-dimensional integrable systems starting from just the bare essential algebraic data.
 Moreover, the Lagrangian multiform approach allows for the possibility of using path integrals to quantise integrable theories in a covariant manner, overcoming the drawback of canonical quantisation which breaks the Lorentz covariance of the underlying spacetime coordinates.

 <hr>